bibekpreet99/cartoonizer/README.md

 # Cartoonizer

 ### Overview
-This website uses opencv to cartoonize any image uploaded.
+This website uses opencv to cartoonize any image uploaded.(Max Size for image upload - 500KB) Stack Used
-Stack Used
 1. Flask
 2. OpenCV